-Please Note: Students interested in the master’s degree through the Graduate Degree Program must complete all coursework through the Fleet Seminar Program, credit from the online program cannot be transferred.
+Please Note: Students interested in the master’s degree through the Graduate Degree Program must complete all coursework through the Fleet Seminar Program; credit from the online program cannot be transferred.

 - Possess a Baccalaureate Degree (i.e., B.S./B.A.)

 - Be currently serving as an active duty officer, reserve officer, or defense-related federal employee.

-- Block 2: Fundamentals of Strategy
+- Module 1: Fundamentals of Strategy

-- Block 3: Operational Art
+- Module 3: Operational Art

-- Block 4: Joint Capabilities
+- Module 4: Joint Capabilities

-- Block 5: Joint Planning Process
+- Module 5: Joint Planning Process

-The Online Program is offered four times per year, February, May, August, and November.
+The Online Program is offered four times per year, March, June, September, and December.
 Please see the link below for an upcoming program schedule.